kenanb/kenanb-blog/_posts/2024-01-26-using-make-the-bad.md

 [series-makefile]: {% link series.md %}#makefile

-I mentioned the things I like about *make* [in my previous post][int-makefile-3].
+I mentioned the things I like about [*make*][wikipedia-make] in [my previous post][int-makefile-3].
 I pointed out that it fills a certain role nicely, in the larger ecosystem.
 Now, the bad.

 I don't intent to do a comprehensive analysis.
 People already prefer modern meta-build solutions over make due to reasons fairly obvious.
 I pointed out that it doesn't scale well.
 I will just elaborate on why that is.